Courses in Spain for Brazilians | Courses for adults

 Granada is a jewel that few know about, but if you are looking to learn Spanish abroad, you will find a more traditional and relaxed atmosphere than in the big cities.
 This Andalusian city is famous for its rich history and mix of cultures, which is reflected in the impressive Alhambra, an architectural marvel from the Muslim era that is not to be missed.

-The Spanish study abroad programs you will find in Granada will be more affordable compared to other places, and daily life will also be more economical, something that may be attractive to students on a budget.
+One of the best study abroad programs in Spain you will find in Granada will be more affordable compared to other places, and daily life will also be more economical, something that may be attractive to students on a budget.

 Another advantage of studying abroad in Granada is its student atmosphere, as it is home to a large university population, which makes it easy to integrate and practice Spanish with other young people daily.
 In addition, in Granada you will enjoy the free tapa, meaning that when you order a drink in a bar, you will receive a free tapa, an excellent opportunity to practice Spanish in the local bars and taverns!